 The purpose of the individual meeting is to review the successful completion of the comprehensive assessment for program completion.
-This assessment will use a summative rubric that incorporates an assessment of their overall knowledge and skills, clinical competency, and self-evaluation.
+This assessment uses a summative rubric that incorporates an assessment of their overall knowledge and skills, clinical competency, and a discussion of their self-evaluation.
 Students will be provided this summative rubric.

 The purpose of the group meeting is to review important information related to graduation and the completion of the degree program.
 Students must complete the Master's Exit Survey prior to the exit meeting.
+Students will be required to submit the survey to participate on the day of the meeting.

-In preparation for the exit meetings, the Internship Coordinators will review all the student clock hours, clinical performance evaluations and ASHA Competencies to ensure each student has met all requirements.
+In preparation for the exit meetings, the Internship Coordinators and/or designees will review all the student clock hours, clinical performance evaluations and ASHA Competencies to ensure each student has met all requirements.
 The Clinic Director and/or designated faculty members will review the self-evaluations and participate in the individual exit meetings.